genesiscommunitysuccess/docs/docs/05_operations/02_commands/04_genx-commands.md

 ### --skip-optional-prompts

-In case you want to skip all the optional questions when creating a new project, you just need to use the `-x` or `--skip-optional-prompts` parameter.
-Note that the project will be created with the default configuration.
+Use the `-x` or `--skip-optional-prompts` parameter to skip all the optional questions when creating a new project.

 Here is an example of creating a new project named **myApp** skipping all questions.